bstefanescu/qutejs/web/doc/docs/components.md

 For more on the application object see the **[Application Instance](#/app/instance)** section.

 This method will be called only once in the component life-cycle, when the instance is created and before the attributes are bound to component properties.  \
-You can use this method to initialize reactive or non reactive **component properties**.
+You can use this method to initialize reactive or non-reactive **component properties**.

 #### Reactive Properties
 In order to define reactive properties you must return an object that maps property names to default values.